Keyfactor/vmware-vcenter-orchestrator/README.md

 This integration is compatible with Keyfactor Universal Orchestrator version 10.1 and later.

 ## Support
-The VMware vCenter Universal Orchestrator extension is supported by Keyfactor for Keyfactor customers.
-If you have a support issue, please open a support ticket with your Keyfactor representative.
-If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com.
+The VMware vCenter Universal Orchestrator extension If you have a support issue, please open a support ticket by either contacting your Keyfactor representative or via the Keyfactor Support Portal at https://support.keyfactor.com.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.